dhanush-r-m/Multimodal-Airline-Assistant/README.md

 # ✈️ Multimodal Airline Assistant

-An **AI-powered Airline Assistant** that helps users book flights, check baggage allowances, and fetch booking details using **Ollama** for LLM reasoning and **Gradio** for an interactive multimodal UI.
+An **AI-powered Airline Assistant** that helps users book flights, check baggage allowances, and fetch booking details using **Ollama** for LLM reasoning and **Gradio** for an interactive multimodal UI and many more.

 It supports:
 - 🗣️ **Natural Language Queries** (e.g., *“Find flights from Bangalore to Delhi tomorrow”*)